-Most of my life, I felt like we were swimming against the tide of consumerism.
+For most of my life, I felt like we were swimming against the tide of consumerism.
 But now, the currents have changed.
 I have found my tribe.
 And I think that will make all the difference.

 Their Up is My Down.

-If I spend $150 getting my hair cut, colored and styled, they love it.
+If I spend $150 getting my hair cut, colored, and styled, they love it.
 They will say it looks amazing.
 Everyone will compliment me.
 I should do that more often because, really, I deserve it.
 My Twitter picture will be flooded with little red hearts.

 But I can’t add anything to my kid’s college fund that month.
 They won’t notice that.

 If I buy a new fancy car, they will go wild.
 All my coworkers will come outside to check it out.
-Ask a 100 questions.
+Ask 100 questions.
 A few test drives.
 Admiration.

 But I can’t take a year off work to do these amazing things that I really do value.
 They won’t notice that.

 If I go out to an expensive restaurant and take pictures of the amazing food I ate, they will like it on FB.
-And talk about it at the office when I bring in the left overs.
+And talk about it at the office when I bring in the leftovers.

 But I might not be able to add any money to our “Next Rental Investment” fund.
 They won’t notice that.